grst/mapsources/README.md

 The mapsources are based on the [MOBAC XML MapSource Format](http://mobac.sourceforge.net/wiki/index.php/Custom_XML_Map_Sources) with some extensions.
 For a documentation of the format, please read [GEOS: creating mapsources](https://github.com/grst/geos#creating-mapsources)

 ## Status of the maps
+*maps that currently do not work are in the `develop` branch of this repository*

 * World
   * Google Road: **works**
   * Google Terrain: **works**